rderooy/dosbox-x-wiki/Home.md

 * **VER**
 Views and sets the reported DOS version.
 Also displays the running DOSBox-X version.
 * **VESAMOED**
-Starts the VESA BIOS mode editor utility.
+Runs the VESA BIOS mode editor utility.
 * **VFRCRATE**
-Video refresh rate tool.
+Runs the Video refresh rate tool.
 * **XCOPY**
 Copies files and directory trees.